Learning for Deployment of Robotaxis at Scale

 Methodology and Dissemination

-The project will gather insights through a combination of interviews with stakeholders in California, China, and other regions, alongside data collection and research from publications, media, and reports on early robotaxi deployments.
-The exploration will also focus on business considerations and other driving forces behind these deployments.
+The project gathered insights through a combination of interviews with stakeholders in California, China, and other regions, alongside data collection and research from publications, media, and reports on early robotaxi deployments.
+The exploration also focused on business considerations and other driving forces behind these deployments.

-The findings will be shared through written reports and presentations at events such as the Drive Sweden Forum, ITS Congress, and Transportforum.
-Additionally focused discussions with stakeholders will allow dialogues on the challenges and opportunities of deploying robotaxi fleets.
+The findings were shared through written reports and presentations at events such as the Drive Sweden Forum, ITS Congress, and Transportforum.
+Additionally, focused discussions with stakeholders allowed dialogues on the challenges and opportunities of deploying robotaxi fleets.

 As Europe and Sweden move closer to deploying robotaxi fleets, the "Learning for Deployment of Robotaxis at Scale" project will play a role in ensuring these implementations are informed by real-world experiences and lessons learned from early adopters worldwide.